AdobeDocs/experience-manager-65.it-IT/help/assets/video.md

 1. Torna alla finestra di dialogo Impostazioni account YouTube.
 Nel campo **[!UICONTROL Configurazione JSON]**, incolla il testo JSON.
 1. Near the upper-right corner of the page, tap **[!UICONTROL Save.]**

-   Ora configurerete i canali YouTube in AEM.
+   Ora configurerete i canali di YouTube in AEM.

 1. Toccate **[!UICONTROL Aggiungi canale.]**
 1. In the Channel Name field, enter the name of the channel that you created in the task **[!UICONTROL Adding one or more channels to YouTube]** earlier.